 The tax man cometh and he’s headed for your wallet.
-Itemize your tax return and take full advantage of all legitimate income tax deductions that you’re entitled to in 2010, including insurance deductions.
+Itemize your tax return and take full advantage of all legitimate income tax deductions that you’re entitled to, including insurance deductions.
 Deductions help lower your gross taxable income – the amount of money you pay taxes on.
 That leaves more money in your pocket to spend or invest the way you want.
+But how to maximize insurance tax deductions?

-Since our interest here is insurance, we’ll touch generally on what insurance expenses you can and can’t deduct.
+Since our interest here is to maximize insurance tax deductions, we’ll touch generally on what insurance expenses you can and can’t deduct.
 For more in-depth information see our articles on health care insurance tax deductions and small business insurance tax deductions elsewhere in our journal.
 Please keep in mind that this is general information, not tax advice.
 For that you need to see a professional or the IRS.

 Tax Deductions for Health Care Insurance and Dental Insurance